taugust777/1D-Barotropic-QG-Model/README.md

 ![Example for Model Output](images/Baro_QG_Model_Output.png)

 The model reproduces the expected propagation of a barotropic Rossby Wave.
 The output figure above shows the evolution of the streamfunction throughout the model run and the corresponding spatial structure at a selected time step.
+The plot also shows the computed numerical and theoretical phase speeds.
+The example plot above was done for the default model conditions/parameters.

 # Packages